dafiliks/tortoise/README.md

 (NO EXAMPLE YET, CPPTURTLE IS STILL IN THE EARLY STAGES OF DEVELOPMENT)
 ```

-## Installation
+## Dependencies
-To install the library, download or copy and paste all the cpp, hpp and CMake files in the [cppturtle folder](https://github.com/davidfiliks/cppturtle/tree/main/cppturtle) to your project and start using the library right away!
+The only dependency of this library is SDL2.

-After this, install SDL2 on Linux using a package manager.
-Below is the command for the Ubuntu package manager.
+To install it on Linux, use the package manager of your distro.
+For the Ubuntu package manager, you can paste the command below into the terminal.
 ```bash
 # Install sdl2
 sudo apt-get install libsdl2-dev
 ```

-If you are on **Windows 10 build 17063 or later**, you can **cd** into the wanted download directory and paste these commands.
+To install it on Windows, if you are on **Windows 10 build 17063 or later**, you can **cd** into the wanted download directory and paste these commands.
 ```bash
 # Download sdl2.zip
 certutil.exe -urlcache -split -f "https://github.com/libsdl-org/SDL/releases/download/release-2.28.5/SDL2-devel-2.28.5-VC.zip" sdl2.zip